sanamedio/log-of-learning/notes/notes-02-dec-2019.md

 # 02-dec-2019

-### 3 - finding max diff between two numbers where the larger element lies on the right of smaller element
+### 3 - finding max diff between two numbers problem

+-  where the larger element lies on the right of smaller element

 ```python3
 arr = [1, 5 ,2 ,1 , 25, 6, 23, 0 ]